zf-w/my_tome/en;Main/20;docs;Documentations/10;books;Books Read/Readme.md

 ---
 description: "I listed some of the major readings I have been focusing on for better transparency and to be more helpful."
-long_title: "Reflections - Zhifeng"
+long_title: "Books Read - Zhifeng"
 ---

-# Reading Books
+# Books Read

 I guess it would be good practice for me to document the books and papers I have read and studied, especially those I tried to reproduce and replicate their results.